hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 * `name` - (Optional) Name of the referent.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)

-### `security_context`
+### container `security_context`

 #### Arguments

+* `allow_privilege_escalation` - (Optional) AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
+This bool directly controls if the no_new_privs flag will be set on the container process.
+AllowPrivilegeEscalation is true always when the container is: 1) run as Privileged 2) has CAP_SYS_ADMIN
+* `capabilities` - (Optional) The capabilities to add/drop when running containers.
+Defaults to the default set of capabilities granted by the container runtime.
+* `privileged` - (Optional) Run container in privileged mode.
+Processes in privileged containers are essentially equivalent to root on the host.
+Defaults to false.
+* `read_only_root_filesystem` - (Optional) Whether this container has a read-only root filesystem.
+Default is false.
+* `run_as_non_root` - (Optional) Indicates that the container must run as a non-root user.
+If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
+If unset or false, no such validation will be performed.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+* `run_as_user` - (Optional) The UID to run the entrypoint of the container process.
+Defaults to user specified in image metadata if unspecified.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+* `se_linux_options` - (Optional) The SELinux context to be applied to the container.
+If unspecified, the container runtime will allocate a random SELinux context for each container.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.

+### `capabilities`

+#### Arguments

+* `add` - (Optional) A list of added capabilities.
+* `drop` - (Optional) A list of removed capabilities.

+### pod `security_context`

+#### Arguments

 * `fs_group` - (Optional) A special supplemental group that applies to all containers in a pod.
 Some volume types allow the Kubelet to change the ownership of that volume to be owned by the pod: 1.
 The owning GID will be the FSGroup 2.
 The setgid bit is set (new files created in the volume will be owned by FSGroup) 3.
 The permission bits are OR'd with rw-rw---- If unset, the Kubelet will not modify the ownership and permissions of any volume.
 * `run_as_non_root` - (Optional) Indicates that the container must run as a non-root user.
 If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
+If unset or false, no such validation will be performed.
+May also be set in SecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 * `run_as_user` - (Optional) The UID to run the entrypoint of the container process.
-Defaults to user specified in image metadata if unspecified
+Defaults to user specified in image metadata if unspecified.
+May also be set in SecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
 * `se_linux_options` - (Optional) The SELinux context to be applied to all containers.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
 * `supplemental_groups` - (Optional) A list of groups applied to the first process run in each container, in addition to the container's primary GID.
 If unspecified, no groups will be added to any container.